godmodelabs/dexter/README.md

 - mobile (For every OS listed above)
 - desktop (not mobile)

-If you want to create custom keywords, you can just add a new test in libs/dX/is, the key is your new keyword.
+If you want to create custom keywords, you can add new tests in dexter-core under js/libs/is with your new keyword as key.
 Note that this feature is not responsive, thus a full reload is needed if the result of your test changes and you want it to take effect.

 ### Shim / Polyfill support
-To enhance the use of shims / polyfills, DX provides a plugin for requireJS.
-Combined with the awesome [Modernizr], it delivers a powerful conditional loader.
+To enhance the use of shims / polyfills, DX provides a requireJS plugin.
+Combined with the awesome [Modernizr] it delivers a powerful conditional loader.

 ```javascript
 define([